kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 Jekyll wipes out all files on recreation and to speed up development I have to be creative, because I don’t want to recreate all assets on every Jekyll build.
 That’s why I serve more than one folder.
 I serve the folder `build/development`, which will hold the files created by Jekyll.
 My assets I will generate into a different folder `build/assets` so Jekyll doesn’t wiped them out.
 And additionally the folder `app/_assets` to link source maps later.

+## Conclusion
+This concludes the second part of my series *Introduction to Gulp.js*.
+We learned how to install Gulp.js, how to write a Gulp task, run other tasks and set up a development server with BrowserSync.